-On my second visit to Lima this year I was determined to see another side of the city – and to explore it further.
+On my second visit to Lima this year I was determined to see another side of the city – and to explore it further and discover Lima off the beaten path.
 Having been whisked around by bus and taxi previously I was curious to learn more about the neighbourhoods we passed by in a blur and the people that lived there.
 After all, it is fairly obvious not everyone is privileged enough to live in Miraflores or Barranco.
 With this in mind I contacted Alternative Peru, a pioneering tour operator in Peru offering sustainable, responsible travel experience to off-the-beaten-path destinations with a goal of providing authentic intercultural experiences and meaningful encounters with locals.
 This progressive outlook and noble goal of trying to benefit local communities had me hooked and after a quick few email exchanged we had decided on the perfect tour to meet my interest’s – the Full-Day Authentic Lima Day Tour which gets beyond the tourist sites and aims to engage travellers with local communities, discuss the issues they face and most importantly to experience how Lima’s diverse inhabitants live their daily lives!

 Our day started with a morning visit to Chorillos, a coastal suburb of Lima where we visited a fish market on the beach and tasted freshly caught ceviche.
 We learnt that many years ago fisherman used to sell directly on the beach but have since banded together to form this fish market with, possibly, the freshest fish in Lima as it doesn’t have to be transported through the cities notorious traffic jams loosing vital freshness.